Filmmakers Without Borders

 - Have at least 2 years of film-related and/or teaching experience.

-- Be highly flexible, mature and have a genuine interest in teaching
+- Be highly flexible, and mature and have a genuine interest in teaching

 Hours & Roster

 - Successful applicants will teach 16-20 hours a week.
-Classes comprise of 10-15 students varying in ages from 12 – 18 years old.
+Classes comprise 10-15 students varying in age from 12 – 18 years old.

 Sleeping: We cover the cost of flights and housing for one full year.
 Participants will be provided with round-trip airfare to their destination city.
 Participants will live together in homestays, apartments, or houses.